devxpod/GDC/docs/bitwarden/readme.md

 #### Core
 * unlock - unlocks your vault, syncs it with cloud, and calls load_aliases.
 * * if you are using the dev container and PERSIST_BITWARDEN_SESSION=yes then it will also write your session key to /root/persisted/.bw_session and this file will be sourced by any other shells you open to reduce need to unlock vault.
-* load_aliases - loads the secure note with name aws_bash_rc into your environment.
+* load_aliases - loads the secure note with name bw_bash_rc into your environment.
 * bw_reload - syncs vault with cloud and calls load_aliases.

 #### Custom